Recreio dos Bandeirantes: Collapse of the promenade

-Little beach
+Prainha (Little Beach)

 Prainha is located between Recreio dos Bandeirantes and Grumari.
 It has a narrow strip of sand between the Pedra Branca massif and the Atlantic Ocean.
 It is one of the most popular beaches for surfing.
 Adjacent to the Grumari neighborhood, it is bordered by Avenida Estado da Guanabara, which is the only access road to the beach, running along its entire length.
 The area is part of the Prainha Environmental Protection Area (APA), a permanently protected forest area where the construction of any construction is prohibited, apart from the existing structures that serve to maintain the area and provide services to visitors, especially surfers.
 Surfing, bodyboarding, longboarding, and bodysurfing are the most popular sports in the area.